 Sure, some commissioners procrastinate on setting up their draft times, while others intentionally wait for the end of the preseason, in hopes to see position battles get resolved.

-So, as you ponder which players you wish to add, consider the following options at the wide receiver position, specifically comparing players, and each individual’s average draft position (ADP) in ESPN Fantasy leagues.
+So, as you ponder which players you wish to add, consider the following options at the wide receiver position.
+This analysis compares players and each’s average draft position (ADP) in ESPN Fantasy leagues.
 For WR’s with a similar ADP, here’s who you should pick, and why:

 Fantasy Football: Draft Him, NOT Him – Wide Receiver Edition